Military and Veteran Student Support

 The Veterans Advisory Council (VAC) at North Park University provides support and guidance to active duty members of the military, military veterans, and military dependents for their academic success and growth and in mind, body, and spirit.

 Dr. John Laukaitis, Associate Professor of Education (Chair of Council)

 Dr. Sarah Doherty, Assistant Professor of History

 Dr. Linda McDonald, Associate Professor of Physics

-John Born, Assistant Professor of Sports Management and Head Men’s Soccer Coach
+John Born, Assistant Professor of Sport Management and Head Men’s Soccer Coach

 Justin Prevost-Schultz, Major Gift Officer